Marcos Rodríguez Pantoja: Case study

-The study of the case was carried out by the anthropologist and writer Gabriel Janer Manila, who between November 1975 and April 1976, interviewed with Marcos Rodríguez in order to study the educational measures necessary for their integration.
+The study of the case was carried out by the anthropologist and writer Gabriel Janer Manila, who between November 1975 and April 1976, interviewed Marcos Rodríguez in order to study the educational measures necessary for integration into society.
 The anthropologist stated that the causes of Marcos' abandonment were not fortuitous, but deliberate and the result of a socio-economic context of extreme poverty.
 The researcher also stressed that Marcos' survival was possible thanks to the basic skills acquired in the previous phase of his abandonment, as well as his extraordinary natural intelligence.
 During his isolation the child learned the noises of the animals with which he lived and used them to communicate with them, while little by little he abandoned human language.

-Once he was again immersed in a social environment, after his rescue by the Civil Guard, he made a slow readaptation to human customs (food, clothing, language, etc.), still manifesting in adulthood preference for life in the field and animals (with which he has a special understanding) and developed some animosity for the noise and smell of cities, considering that life between humans is worse than life with animals.
+Once he was again immersed in a social environment, after his "rescue" by the Civil Guard, he made a slow readaptation to human customs (food, clothing, language, etc.), still manifesting in adulthood preference for life in the field and for animals (with which he has a special understanding) and he developed some animosity for the noise and smell of cities, considering that life with humans is worse than life with animals.
 He considers that the hardships he suffered once he was reintroduced into society could have been alleviated in large part if the State had intervened in time.